Dale Earnhardt Sr. Regularly Pulled off a Dangerous In-Car Move During NASCAR Races, According to Jeff Gordon

 The rivalry between Dale Earnhardt and Jeff Gordon was a natural one.
 The two drivers couldn’t have been more different.
 Earnhardt was a NASCAR blue blood in his mid-40s, born and raised in the heart of racing country.
 Gordon was the clean-cut 20-something California kid.

 Earnhardt had fans who had followed his career and the sport for years.
-Gordon brought in an entirely new group of fans who weren’t located in NASCAR country but could relate to and cheer for the outsider.
+Gordon brought in a new group of fans who weren’t located in NASCAR country but could relate to and cheer for the outsider.

 Jeff Gordon respected Dale Earnhardt

-While Dale Earnhardt might not have liked the outsider infringing on his territory, he couldn’t help but respect Jeff Gordon’s success on the track.
+Dale Earnhardt might not have liked the outsider infringing on his territory.
+But he couldn’t help but respect Jeff Gordon’s success on the track.
 For Gordon, the feeling was mutual.

 “As much as me and him butted heads and had wrecks and had this rivalry, I still looked up to him so much and respected him.
 I enjoyed racing with him and learning from him on and off the track,” Gordon told Joe Buck on an episode of Undeniable with Joe Buck.